 Monthly Article by Cate White, San Joaquin County Master Gardener

-• Check irrigation to be sure all units are functioning correctly.
-Adjust days and timing according to temperatures.
+- Continue checking irrigation lines and valves to be sure they are functioning correctly.
+Adjust timing according to weather conditions.

 - Be on the alert for mosquitoes.
 Eliminate all standing water.
 For birdbaths and ponds, control by adding Bacilus Thurengiensis israelensis or mosquito fish